sf-wdi-27-28/learn-git/README.md

 # Learn Git Lab

-Clone repo
-Make a file via command line
-Open in Atom
-fill in new file with info

 1. Create a fork of the [learn-git repository](https://github.com/sf-wdi-27-28/learn-git) by clicking "Fork" on the top right.

   ![screen-shot-2015-10-20-at-17 26 49](https://cloud.githubusercontent.com/assets/7833470/10625501/b15a2bee-7758-11e5-8b12-2c84b785801b.png)